waltervanheuven/psychopy-on-M1/README.md

     2.9988   -2.9988   0.0012
     ```

+    `_timebase.numer` and `_timebase.denom` are 1 on Intel but on Apple Silicon these values are not 1. `_timebase.numer / _timebase.denom` indicates the tick duration.
+More info [here](https://eclecticlight.co/2020/11/27/inside-m1-macs-time-and-logs/).

-    The follow change fixes the timer issue:
+    The follow change fixes I think the timer issue:

     ```python
     # duration of tick